Common professions among Unionen members

-- If you want to become a member of the Unionen fund, you need to send in a separate application to join it.
+- If you want to become a member of Unionens unemployment insurance fund (Unionens a-kassa), you need to send in a separate application to join it.

 - The period of notice for membership is generally as of the end of the second month after Unionen has received your written application to leave, during which time you pay the membership fee.
 This applies even if you are not employed.
 The exception is if you transfer to another trade union outside Unionen’s unionised sphere.
 This transition then takes place as of the end of the first month after the union has received your written application to leave.
 Student and pensioner members that wish to leave the union are permitted to do so with immediate effect.
 Please note that leaving is not possible if there is any ongoing industrial action in the collective bargaining area your employer belongs to.